-Turn the humble rope into a beautiful, handy bowl!
-This easy and enjoyable tutorial will show you how to sew a bowl with rope in just a few minutes.
+Turn the humble rope into a beautiful, handy rope bowl!
+This easy and enjoyable tutorial will show you how to sew a bunch of rope bowls in just a few minutes!

-My little munchkin is super creative, making all sorts of “crafts” or “baking” me delicious cupcakes lol And this got me motivated to make my own little craft too so I thought I’d make something super fun, something that’s also easy and relaxing, with stuff I already had on hand!
-Like these pretty bowls made out of rope, to hold our popcorn while watching our favorite movies.
+My little munchkin is super creative, making all sorts of “crafts” or “baking” me delicious cupcakes lol And this got me motivated to make my own little craft too.
+So I thought I’d make something super fun, something that’s also easy and relaxing, with stuff I already had on hand!
+Like a pretty rope bowl (or more), perfect for nesting our popcorn!

-These are so easy to sew, exciting and relaxing at the same time so if you own a sewing machine you’ll want to give these a try!
-It all took less than half an our, maybe around 20 minutes for the 3 bowls so this is probably the quickest sewing project I’ve ever done.
-Perfect for a beginner sewist!
+A rope bowl is easy to sew, exciting and relaxing at the same time so if you own a sewing machine you’ll want to give this project a try!
+It all took me less than half an our, maybe around 20 minutes for the 3 bowls so this is probably the quickest sewing project I’ve ever done.
+Perfect for a beginner sewer!
+Ready to learn how to make rope bowls?

-- sturdy rope (I used polyester rope in 2 different patterns; 6 m = 20 ft for each; I made 2 smaller bowls out of the white&red one)
+- sturdy rope (I used polyester rope in 2 different patterns but cotton works great too; 6 m = 20 ft for each; I made 2 smaller bowls out of the white & red rope)

 - jeans/canvas thread (matching or contrast, your choice; I used matching for one of the white&red and red for the other one and for the blue&red bowl I used red thread).
 Remember the thread will be showing on the outside of the bowls so choose your thread wisely.